 Norwegians in all Central Iowa counties are covered by this site, however the principal settlement areas covered are in Story County and nearby settlements in Hamilton, Hardin, and Polk Counties.
 Click here for a list of the primary townships and communities.

-Volume 1 of The Central Iowa Norwegians was published in 2017.
-In it, Twedt’s history of the settlement period 1855–1880 traces emigrants’ migration from hillside farms along fjords in southwest Norway to the prairie of northern Illinois and westward to Iowa.
-He describes what early frontier life was like for 97 families living in log cabins and dugouts on the virgin prairie of Story, northern Polk, and southern Hamilton Counties.
+Volume 1 of The Central Iowa Norwegians published in 2017 covers the settlement period from 1855 to 1880.
+It traces emigrants' migration from hillside farms along fjords in southwest Norway to the prairie of northern Illinois and westward to Iowa.
+Twedt describes what early frontier life was like for 97 families living in log cabins and dugouts on the virgin prairie of Story, northern Polk, and southern Hamilton Counties in 1860.
 He also follows the experiences of 46 central Iowa Norwegians who volunteered for the Civil War.
+This volume also includes important early histories of the central Iowa Norwegians by other authors.

-Arlen Twedt is a descendant of two families who helped found the settlement east of Story City.
-He grew up on a farm south of Roland, Iowa, and began learning about the history of the central Iowa Norwegians in 1977 when he began researching his family’s history.
-In 1995, Twedt started the Central Iowa Norwegian Project to collect information for writing a history of the first 50 years of settlement.
+Arlen Twedt is a descendant of two families who helped found the settlement east of Story City in 1856.
+He grew up on a farm south of Roland, Iowa, and began learning about the history of the central Iowa Norwegians in 1977 when he started researching his family’s history.

-Volumes 1 & 2 of The Central Iowa Norwegians are available on Amazon.com, and they can also be ordered through local bookstores.
+The Central Iowa Norwegians is available on Amazon.com and can also be ordered through local bookstores.

 Norwegian Immigrant Registry of Central Iowa (Frozen as of 2001)